Komodo/komodo-website/src/pages/blog/2015-02/komodo-9-rc-release-now-available.html.md

 <img src="http://komodoide.com/images/blog/2014-10/golang-logo.png" align="right">

-Golang is now becoming supported in Komodo.
+Golang is supported in Komodo.
 We provide syntax coloring, code folding, syntax checking (linting) and code intelligence with completions, calltips, outline and goto definition for .go files.
 Please check out the [golang blog post] for more details on this support.

 <div class="clearfix"></div>